blacklab/Marauders-Map-Server-Component/README.md

 This is the source of a college project from 2010.
 It is the basic server component to create a location based social network on top of XMPP.

-You can more details [here](http://www.blackmagiclabs.com/portfolio/work/marauders-map.html).
+You can find more details [here](http://www.blackmagiclabs.com/portfolio/work/marauders-map.html).

 Requirements
 ------------

-The XMPP component was run with OpenFire and Wokkel which is based on Twisted.
+The XMPP component was run with OpenFire and [Wokkel](http://wokkel.ik.nu/) which is uses Twisted.

 The MIT License (MIT)
 ---------------------